robolibs/graphix/ACKNOWLEDGMENTS.md

 - **Note**: For commercial uses, please contact the authors

 ---
 We gratefully acknowledge these projects and their contributors for their valuable work, which has served as reference and inspiration for the development of Graphix.
-Special thanks to the GTSAM team at Georgia Tech for creating such a foundational library in the robotics and computer vision community.
+Special thanks to the Boost.Graph library for providing foundational graph algorithms and data structures, and to the GTSAM team at Georgia Tech for creating such a foundational library in the robotics and computer vision community.